r3dacted42/t1-swsys-labex-1/README.md

         rm $exe
 fi
 ```
-save the script as runc.sh and use `chmod u+x runc.sh` to allow it to function properly. additionally, you can add the line `alias runc='<path-to-runc.sh>/runc.sh'` to the `~/.bashrc` file to use the script from any directory.
+save the script as runc.sh and use `chmod u+x runc.sh` to allow it to function properly. additionally, you can add the line `alias runc='<path-to-runc.sh>'` to the `~/.bashrc` file to use the script from any directory. don't forget to use a fresh terminal instance after editing `~/.bashrc`!

 to run any C program, use
 `runc <filename.c> <additional-args-here>`